MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-running-dev-time.md

 ## Installing and updating side-loaded extensions

-The first time you want to install your extension, you choose the option on the same line as "Installed Extensions" titled "Load Unpacked".
+The first time you want to install your extension, you choose the option "Load Unpacked".
 This prompts you for a directory where you have your extension assets file by file.
 That installs the extension as if you had downloaded it from a store.
-The next two options, Pack Extension and Update you don't need to worry about until later.
-Those have to do with deploying your extension to a public store.

 Once you've installed your extension, you can update it by clicking on the "Reload" button under your extension listing.